Pyritium/Pyritium/README.md

 - **5 years of experience**: Lua has something I've sunk a lot of time into.
 I've used it a lot in a variety of tasks, from game development to scripting.

-- **Advanced / Expert**: With years of hands-on experience, I've become adept at harnessing the power of Lua to create dynamic and flexible solutions.
+- **Advanced**: With years of hands-on experience, I've become adept at harnessing the power of Lua to create dynamic and flexible solutions.
 From game mods to complex automation scripts, I'm well-versed in the language.

 ## ❓ About Me